0install/0install/README.md

 ------------

 0install is written in a mixture of Python and OCaml.
-You will need the OCaml build tools and a couple of OCaml libraries to compile 0install.
+You will need the OCaml build tools and some OCaml libraries to compile 0install.
 On Debian use:

-    $ sudo apt-get install gettext ocaml-nox ocaml-findlib libyojson-ocaml-dev libxmlm-ocaml-dev camlp4-extra make
+    $ sudo apt-get install gettext ocaml-nox ocaml-findlib libyojson-ocaml-dev \
+                           libxmlm-ocaml-dev camlp4-extra make liblwt-ocaml-dev

 In the top-level directory, run: